How to: Add a Chart to a Dashboard

 Default

-The Size operator counts the structure that it’s attached to.
+The Size operator counts the structure where it’s attached.
 In this example, it'll count the number of arrays (values) in the Input submissions.

 1. Drag and drop a Size operator onto your Data Workflow canvas.
 You don't need any configuration for this operator.

-2. Drag a connector from the output (right-hand side) port of the Input operator, to the input (left-hand side) port of the Size operator.
+2. Connect the output port (right) of the Input operator to the input port (left) of the Size operator.

 1. Drag and drop an Output operator onto your Data Workflow canvas.